AqwamCreates/DataPredict/docs/API/Models/ReinforcementLearningActorCriticNeuralNetworkBaseModel.md

 Set model's parameters.
 When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-ReinforcementLearningActorCriticNeuralNetworkBaseModel:setParameters( maxNumberOfEpisodes: integer, epsilon: number, epsilonDecayFactor: number, discountFactor: number)
+ReinforcementLearningActorCriticNeuralNetworkBaseModel:setParameters(numberOfReinforcementsPerEpisode: integer, epsilon: number, epsilonDecayFactor: number, discountFactor: number)
 ```

 #### Parameters:

-* maxNumberOfEpisodes: The number of episodes to decay the epsilon value.
+* numberOfReinforcementsPerEpisode: The number of reinforcements to decay the epsilon value.
+It will be also used for actor and critic loss calculations.

 * epsilon: The higher the value, the more likely it focuses on exploration over exploitation.
 The value must be set between 0 and 1.